-Basilar migraine is recognized as a distinct form of migraine disorder.
-It is a type of migraine with aura and both have several of the same migraine symptoms.
+Basilar migraine is recognized as a distinct type of migraine disorder.
+However, basilar migraine is an old term for what is now called migraine with brainstem aura.
+It is a subtype of migraine with aura and has many of the same symptoms as migraine with aura.

 Basilar migraine symptoms

-Basilar migraine attacks are a described as episodes of overwhelming dizziness, vertigo, vision changes, lack of coordination and double vision with migraine.
-The symptoms may last just a few minutes, but usually end after an hour.
-These symptoms are then typically followed by head pain.
-Unlike most other types of migraine, the pain is often in the occipital region, which is in the base of the skull.
-Also basilar migraine pain might not be a throbbing pain.
-Some basilar migraine sufferers experience dizziness or problems with muscle coordination after the migraine attack.
+The symptoms may last just a few minutes and usually end after 1 hour.
+Usually, these symptoms are followed by head pain.
+Unlike most other types of migraine, the pain is often in the occipital region, which is at the base of the skull.
+Also, basilar migraine pain might not be a throbbing pain.
+Some people with basilar migraine feel dizzy or have problems with muscle coordination after their migraine attack.

-Basilar migraine often occurs along with sensory aura.
-Because they share many symptoms in common, basilar migraine is sometimes mistaken for familial hemiplegic migraine and sporadic hemiplegic migraine, however, with basilar migraine, sufferers report no muscle weakness.
+Because they share many symptoms in common, basilar migraine is sometimes mistaken for familial hemiplegic migraine and sporadic hemiplegic migraine.
+However, with basilar migraine, people report no muscle weakness.